-A recipe and tutorial for home-canned pickled beans flavored with mustard seeds, garlic, and red pepper flakes.
-A perfect balance of spice, salt, and sweet for salads, antipasto plates, appetizers and snacking.
+A recipe and tutorial for home canned pickled beans flavored with garlic, mustard seeds, and red pepper flakes (to your taste).
+These pickled green beans are a perfect balance of spice, salt, and sweet for salads, antipasto plates, appetizers and snacking.

 Before I started growing vegetables, including green beans, I'd never thought to buy pickled green beans (do they even sell them?), and I'm not even sure I'd ever eaten them!